Two-Rains/Weather-Angourakis-et-al-2025/README.md

 # Weather-Angourakis-et-al-2025

-Quarto project and R files associated with the manuscript:
+Quarto project, R and NetLogo files associated with the manuscript:

 **"The Weather model (Indus Village): procedural generation of daily weather for the simulation of small-scale socioecological systems"**